Political Activity on Campus

 • Making contributions (in your own name) to candidates, political parties, or campaign committees.

-• Soliciting (in their own name) contributions on behalf of candidates, as long as it is outside of work hours
+• Soliciting (in their own name) contributions on behalf of candidates.

 A person cannot:

-• Expressly use the college or district's name or implied endorsement by the college or district of a particular candidate; for example, one cannot use:
+• Expressly use the college or district's name or implied endorsement by the college or district of a particular candidate; for example, one cannot:

 • State (orally or in writing) that one is speaking for or on behalf of a college or the district.